Pay Transparency Laws by State: HR’s Latest Compliance Guide

 Violators can be subjected to a civil penalty of up to $125,000, which may be increased to up to $250,000 in cases involving a “willful, wanton or malicious” violation.

 The Cincinnati pay transparency ordinance applies to employers with at least 15 employees.
-Those employers may not inquire about an applicant’s salary history or screen job applicants based on their current or prior compensation or their salary history.
+Those employers may not inquire about an applicant’s salary history or screen job applicants based on their current or prior compensation or salary history.

 Upon request, employers must provide the pay scale for the position being sought.
 This requirement applies only after a conditional job offer has been made.